mnikander/cpp_sequence/README.md

 sequence.yield(8); // sum of (-2, 0, 2, 4)
 assert(result == 4);
 ```
-Note that when we use `yield(n)`, execution will terminate after at most `n` iterations.
-We don't _need_ to have a stage in the pipeline which signals HALT.
-We can also call `yield(n)` multiple times to get more elements, and execution will continue from where it left off, each time.
+Note that `yield(n)` can be called multiple times to get more elements, and execution will continue from where it left off, each time.

+When we use `yield(n)`, execution will terminate after at most `n` iterations.
+Some stages, such as `take` or `find` are able to signal a HALT, however.
+When using `run()`, you need to have at least one stage in the pipeline which halts execution eventually.
+Otherwise, the pipeline will run endlessly.
-If any stage, for example a `take` or a `find` signals a HALT, however, the pipeline finishes the processing of the current element and then stops permanently.
+When a stage signals a HALT, the pipeline finishes processing the current element, and then the source stops iterating.
-In case of a HALT, the pipeline cannot be restarted, and no further elements can be obtained via `yield(n)` or `run()`.
+After a HALT, the pipeline cannot be restarted, and no further elements can be obtained via `yield(n)` or `run()`.

 ---
 Copyright (c) 2024, Marco Nikander